knockLeopard/wp2017s/README.md

 - `rails s` then it runs on localhost:3000

 ### Database
-papers : table
-url:string, company:string, content:string, comment:text
+sqlite3 :: papers:table, url:string, company:string, content:string, comment:text

 ### Modification
 If someone wants to collect more newspaper website, there are two steps